rrhew/rhew-lab/content/post/22-01-09-naturecomms-paper/index.md

 image:
   focal_point: "top"
 ---
-Today, Nature Communications published Yi's paper on copper and methyl halides.
+Yi's paper on copper and methyl halides was published today

 <!--more-->